Symmetric Equilibria in Stochastic Timing Games: Equilibria for general symmetric games

 \subsection{Preemption with extended mixed strategies}

-In a preemption situation, i.e., when there is a first-mover advantage \(L>F\), there typically exist no equilibria in pure strategies in continuous time. \cite{FudenbergTirole85} and \cite{HendricksWilson92} show that this issue arises when there is an incentive to wait (\(L\) is increasing).
-If the model is sufficiently regular and the first-mover advantage is strict, then one may have equilibria in (standard) mixed strategies, with one player stopping immediately and the other stopping at a sufficient rate, such that the first would not be able to realize the increase in \(L\).
-The payoffs are then asymmetric, \(L\) and \(F\).
-However, these equilibria cannot be extended to the boundary of the preemption region; if \(L=F\), the necessary stopping rate to support any equilibrium explodes.
-This observation does not depend on any regularity conditions, the payoff processes can be arbitrarily smooth and deterministic.
+In a preemption situation, i.e., when there is a first-mover advantage $L>F$, there typically exist no equilibria in pure strategies in continuous time. \cite{FudenbergTirole85} and \cite{HendricksWilson92} show that this issue arises when there is an incentive to wait ($L$ is increasing).
+If the model is sufficiently regular and the first-mover advantage is strict, then one may have equilibria in standard mixed strategies, with one player stopping immediately and the other stopping at a sufficient rate, such that the first would not be able to realize the increase in $L$.
+The payoffs are then asymmetric, $L$ and $F$.
+However, these equilibria cannot be extended to the boundary of the preemption region; if $L=F$, then the stopping rate needed to support any equilibrium explodes.
+This observation does not depend on any regularity conditions~-- the payoff processes can be deterministic and arbitrarily smooth.

-Therefore, if we want to allow for any equilibria where preemption will be set off (or also symmetric payoff equilibria where \(L>F\)), we need to enrich the strategies.
+Therefore, if we want to allow for any equilibria when preemption is about to start (or also symmetric payoffs when $L>F$), then we need to enrich the strategy and outcome spaces.
 The key is to facilitate some partial coordination when players try to stop at the same time, but when simultaneous stopping would be the worst outcome.
-Hence we make use of the strategy extensions \(\alpha^\vartheta_i\) from Definition \ref{def:alpha}, which have been introduced in \cite{RiedelSteg14} and which follow in spirit those of \cite{FudenbergTirole85}.
-With these extended strategies one can capture the continuous-time limits of symmetric, mixed discrete-time equilibria, which do not suffer from such problems.\footnote{ In discrete time, there can be equilibria with a positive probability of simultaneous stopping even if that is the worst outcome, because the players can only assign positive probabilities to the single periods; one cannot circumvent coordination failure by stopping \(\varepsilon\) after a mass point of the other. }
+Therefore, we are now going to use the strategy extensions $\alpha_i^\vartheta$ from Definition \ref{def:alpha}.
+With these extended strategies, it is possible to capture continuous-time limits of symmetric, mixed discrete-time equilibria, which do not have the previous issues.\footnote{ In discrete time, there can be equilibria with a positive probability of simultaneous stopping even if that is the worst outcome, because the players can only assign positive probabilities to the single periods; one cannot circumvent coordination failure by stopping an arbitrarily small time $\varepsilon>0$ after a mass point of the opponent.
+See \cite{Steg17} for a discretized preemption model and a formal limit analysis. }

-We then obtain the following equilibria of immediate stopping for subgames with a first-mover advantage~-- here for a symmetric game:\footnote{ The extension to \(\{M>F\}\) is straightforward in the symmetric case. }
+We then obtain the following equilibria of immediate stopping for subgames with a first-mover advantage~-- here for a symmetric game:\footnote{ The present extension of Proposition 3.1 in \cite{RiedelSteg17} to a nonempty set $\{M>F\}$ is straightforward in the symmetric case. }